-Nicolás Romero (Buenos Aires, 1985) began twenty years ago signing Ever and doing graffiti in the streets of his native Buenos Aires, a city that was living the hangover of a military dictatorship that had lasted eight years and that at that time understood street art as an expression of freedom.
-He moved away from graffiti to start developing a mural work with which he experiments and plays with its symbolic charge in his confrontation with public space.
+Nicolás Romero (Buenos Aires, 1985) began twenty years ago signing Ever and doing graffiti in the streets of his hometown, a city that was living the hangover of a military dictatorship that had lasted eight years and that at that time understood street art as an expression of freedom.

-At present, Nicolás is developing his work around the “Dead Natures”, with which through the union of elements he has found a way to use the image as a means of social reflection and anthropological research.
-He works through traces that he finds in his most immediate context, the result of the social network and symbols born from the coexistence of social, cultural and economic factors.
-From soft drink bottles to religious prints, political symbols, contemporary icons or something as apparently innocent as fruits and vegetables are part of these compositions that he uses as a bridge to talk about more complex realities.
+Currently, Nicolás has been developing his studio work around the “Naturalezas Muertas”, with which through the union of elements he has found a way to use the image as a form of social reflection and anthropological research.
+He works through traces he finds in his immediate context, the result of the social fabric and symbols born of the coexistence of social, cultural and economic factors.
+From soft drink bottles to religious prints, political symbols, contemporary icons or something as seemingly innocent as fruits and vegetables are part of these compositions that he uses as a bridge to talk about more complex realities.

 It is precisely this confluence between still lifes and that connection with his childhood and pushed by times in which society was modifying its behaviors in the face of a global pandemic, which leads him to give architectural form, specifically gundam, to these still lifes, giving life to beings dressed in standardized consumer elements – anonymous and global identities – through their bodies.